BredaUniversityGames/unreal-development/src/creating_unreal_project_from_scratch.md

 Let's peek behind the scenes to understand how project files and build processes interconnect.
 Instead of diving straight into the complexities, let me guide you through setting up a new project in Unreal Engine from scratch.

 Begin by carving out a cozy space for your project on your disk drive.
-When it comes to naming your project, simplicity reigns supreme.
+When it comes to naming your project, don't overthink it.
 This name isn't etched in stone as part of your public-facing brand—it merely serves as a convenient identifier.
 A short codename suffices.

 - Set up a folder where we'll work our magic.
 - Give your project a name.